warint/iriR/README.md

 which are or have been part of the top 1,000 innovative companies..

-Through our R package, researchers and analysts can access the six parameters composing the global IRI scoreboard’s data on R\&D: Country, Year, Company’s name, Industry, Indicator and Company’s rank.
+Through our R package, researchers and analysts can access the six parameters composing the global IRI scoreboard’s data on R&D: Country, Year, Company’s name, Industry, Indicator and Company’s rank.

 To see a definition of the indicators, please visit this